 Impact

-The vulnerability is a classic buffer overflow in the /url_member.asp component of the web management interface of the D‑Link DI‑8100 router.
+The vulnerability is a classic buffer overflow in the /url_member.asp component of the web management interface of the D-Link DI‑8100 router.
 Manipulation of the Name input parameter allows an attacker to exceed the allocated buffer, potentially overwriting executable memory and enabling arbitrary code execution.
-The flaw is triggered remotely, meaning an unauthenticated user can upload a crafted payload via the web interface without requiring prior credentials.
+This flaw, corresponding to CWE-119 and CWE-120, is triggered remotely; based on the description, it is inferred that an attacker could execute a crafted payload without requiring prior credentials, although this is not explicitly stated.

 Affected Systems